Skip to content

 The Stoic filter is the most ancient.
 Stoics found it useful to read Epicurus as essentially a failed Stoic — someone who wanted to call the wise man’s condition “pleasure” but who, when pressed, turned out to mean something very like the Stoic apatheia or freedom from passion.
 On this reading, the Epicurean sage is not fundamentally different from the Stoic sage; he just uses different vocabulary.
 This reading served the Stoics by domesticating their most vigorous opponent, and it has had remarkable staying power in scholarship that has absorbed Stoic assumptions without fully recognizing them as such.

 The Judeo-Christian filter treats pleasure as philosophically suspect and looks for ways to rescue Epicurus from the implications of his own doctrine.
 If Epicurus really taught pleasure, he must have meant something elevated, spiritual, and far removed from the pleasures of the body.
 On this reading, “pleasure” becomes a code word for inner peace, and the rich positive content of Epicurean life is suppressed in favor of a picture that is theologically more comfortable.
+Lactantius’s mockery of Epicurus as a philosopher fit only for “the bedridden,” quoted above, is this filter operating in its earliest and least disguised form.

 The Humanist filter assumes that the good person is defined by rational self-restraint and the subordination of desire to principle.
 Epicurus, on this reading, must have been teaching exactly that — the reduction of desire to what is natural and necessary, the cultivation of rational calm, the subordination of the passions to reason.
 The full, vivid, bodily pleasure that Epicurus explicitly describes becomes an embarrassment to be explained away.